Slim Keith: Fictional portrayals

 Slim Keith was portrayed in the film Infamous (2006) by Hope Davis, and mentioned briefly in Rear Window (1954) as Slim Hayward.
 Her marriage to Howard Hawks was depicted in Tonya Walker's short story "Slim" in The Cunningham Short Story Anthology Our World, Your Place (2018) edited by Trevor Maynard and published by Willowdown Books.

+Keith was also depicted along with Pamela Churchill in Tonya Walker's Slim and the Notorious Mrs. Churchill (2025).
+The historical novel unravels the fraught relationship of these two powerful socialites as their worlds collide over the same man.
+Inspired by a line in Keith's memoir, "Nobody marries Pamela Churchill — nobody has to."
+The novel takes place in 1958, and the notorious mistress to millionaires is 39, nursing a failing affair and a second chin.
+Nearly broke, she needs a husband fast.
+Having cycled through every eligible man in Europe, she sets her sights on the New World, co-opting America's most celebrated socialite, Babe Paley as her reluctant wing-woman.
+Together they target the husband of Babe's best friend, Slim Hayward — with unexpected results.

-Keith was also depicted in Melanie Benjamin's The Swans of Fifth Avenue (2016).
+Keith was portrayed in Melanie Benjamin's The Swans of Fifth Avenue (2016).
 The novel explores elements of Slim's colorful life, as well as her friendships with Babe Paley and Truman Capote.
 Although her remarkable sense of style is not a focus of the novel, much can be said about her contributions to classic, Americana dress.
 In a particularly revealing scene, Benjamin imagines Keith raising a glass to Babe and Truman.
 She recalls, "'A time before it was fashionable to tell the truth, and the world grew sordid from too much honesty.'"

 The fallout from the publication of "La Côte Basque 1965" in November 1975 is dramatized in Feud: Capote vs. The Swans with Diane Lane as Slim.
 Lane's portrayal of Slim as the central antagonist of the season was crticially praised, and Lane was nominated for a Primetime Emmy Award for her portrayal.